 Children react to medicines in different ways.
-Some kids may get a rash.
-Some meds that can cause this problem are:
+Some kids may get a rash from medicines that include:

 - Alternative and herbal medicines, such as echinacea

-Antibiotics, including cephalosporins (such as Cefzon), penicillin, or sulfonamides (such as Bactrim)
+- Antibiotics such as cephalosporins (including Omnicef and Keflex), penicillin, or sulfonamides (such as Bactrim)

 - Anti-seizure medicine, such as carbamazepine, ethosuximide, lamotrigine, phenytoin, and zonisamide